Chapter 5: Stratigraphy

 - The addition of a second core now lets you interpret the direction of the coastline.
 Was the coastline to the right or the left?
 Explain your reasoning.

-- The best aquifers will be laterally continuous sand layers.
+- Critical Thinking: The best aquifers will be laterally continuous sand layers.
 Label the layer(s) that you think would be the best source of water.

-Coastal environments can have many sedimentary facies (Figure 5.11), and each has something distinctive about it.
+In Chapter 2, you learned about different depositional environments.
+One environment is coastal which is subdivided into beaches and swamps.
+Well, beach and swamp environments can be further subdivided based on their proximity to the ocean.
+These coastal environments can have many sedimentary facies (Figure 5.12), and each has something distinctive about it.
 You’ll notice that these facies are mainly sandstone or mudstone, which is not distinctive.
-Distinctive characteristics in these facies include the abundance of fossils, sedimentary structures, and layering patterns of the strata.
-Use figure 5.11 below to match the environments to the lithofacies and descriptions for: Backshore, Dunes, Foreshore, Bay/Lagoon, Marsh, Nearshore, and Overwash.
+Sedimentary rocks have other characteristics besides their particle size, including the abundance of fossils, sedimentary structures, and layering patterns of the strata.

 |Sandstone||Coarse sand with abundant shell fragments|